Riouken/cTab/README.md

 * Added ability to message oneself to take notes
 * Changed the way names are displayed in messaging to be more in line with Helmet Cam screen
 * Fixed icons in list of messages being black
+* Fix marker text alignment (some recent ArmA update changed the default from right to center)

 ### 2.1.1 ###
 * Support for updated CBA keybinding API (introduced with CBA 1.20 RC6)